Field Guide to the R Mixed Model Wilderness

 library(dplyr); library(performance)

-The objective of this example is evaluate the individual and interactive effect of “d”, “n”, “p”, and “k” treatments on bean yield.
+The objective of this example is to evaluate the individual and interactive effect of location and treatment factors on the yellowness of the meat sample.

 6.2.1 Data Integrity Checks

-First step is to Verify the class of variables, where rep, block, d, n, p, and k are supposed to be a factor/character and yield should be numeric.
+First step is to Verify the class of variables, where animal, location, and treatment are supposed to be a factor/character and b1 should be numeric.

 str(data1)